robertoallende/TwitterClient/README.md

 # TwitterClient
 A rewriting of android-priority-jobqueue's TwitterClient Example

+## What ?
+Most of this project is a copy-and-paste from [Android Priority Job Queue Example](https://github.com/yigit/android-priority-jobqueue/tree/master/examples/twitter)

-# Why ?
+## Why ?
 I rewrote this project to learn about it and I did some changes.

+## How ?
+This project uses GreenDao Extensively.
+More on dependencies comming soon.